-Alex Ovechkin misses Capitals practice with upper-body injury
+Alex Ovechkin voted Metro captain for All-Star Game, misses Capitals practice with injury

 Ovechkin is one of two Capitals players to not miss any games this season; John Carlson is the other.

 Ovechkin got off to a record start this season and is seen as an early front-runner for the Hart Trophy as the NHL’s most valuable player.
-Ovechkin said at the start of the year he was in good shape physically and was not dealing with any ailments of any severity.
+Ovechkin said at the start of the season he was in good shape physically and was not dealing with ailments of any severity.